 They keep moving in their comfort zone.

-The nature of their behaviours does not change over time as well as the context in which it triggers: Football.
+The nature of their behaviours does not change over time.

 As a result, I think that those behavioural patterns will continue to shape the future.